Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Sharpening Shun Knives

-Shun knives, or most Japanese knives for that matter, are sharpened differently than the “Western” knives that most of use are in the United States are accustomed to.
-They are thinner, harder, and more brittle than the heavier blades found on German knives.
+Shun knives, and most Japanese knives for that matter, are sharpened differently than the “Western” knives that most of us in the United States are accustomed to.
+They are thinner, harder, and more brittle than the heavier, thicker blades found on German knives.
 They also have different sharpening angles, 16 degrees is typical on Shun knives.

 Return For FREE Knife Sharpening at Shun

 Shun offers FREE sharpening* on their knives.
 All you have to do is send them back to their facility in Tualatin, Oregon.
-They even make it easy for customer as all you need to get started is to fill out this form.
+They even make it easy for customers with all the information needed available on their website.
 You’ll even have the ability to purchase and print a UPS shipping label with a tracking number at a discounted price right from your computer.

 You can also choose your own shipping provider, but keep in mind that it’s always good practice to ship with a tracking number and insurance so that you can assure you knife makes it.